jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (e) refrain from exercising a power to cancel, suspend, vary, or terminate benefits or payments under benefits, in circumstances where the holders satisfy the normal criteria for cancellation, suspension, variation, or termination of benefits or payments:
   (f) refrain from cancelling, suspending, or terminating benefits in circumstances where this Act requires them to be cancelled, suspended, or terminated.
 (3) A benefit granted or reinstated under paragraph (b) or paragraph (c) of subsection (2) must be treated as having ended when the period concerned expires, unless its holder has or has again become entitled to be granted it.
-(4) Subsection (2) overrides every provision of this Act to contrary.
+(4) Subsection (2) overrides every provision of this Act to the contrary.

 ### 61CC Granting of emergency benefits during epidemic in New Zealand
 (1) While a domestic epidemic management notice is in force, and for any period after it expires that the Minister thinks reasonable in the circumstances, the chief executive may, with the written approval of the Minister, cause emergency benefits to be granted to people who would not otherwise be entitled to be granted emergency benefits.